mgoulish/mercury/README.md

+###The C Client

+  The client that I use is written in C to the proactor interface and has been heavily adapted from an original by Alan Conway.
+It needs to be built before Mercury will be able to do anything useful.
+Look at the directory mercury/clients, look at the file in there called "m", adapt it for your system, and run it so you get an executable.

+  Having my own client allows me to do things like:

+    1. throttle send-speed with the "--throttle" argument
+    2. Tell the client to form multiple links with multiple "--address" arguments.
+    3. Tell it where to send its log files and so on.

+###Setting up Versions

+  By 'version', I mean installed source trees for the dispatch router and proton.
+Mercury is a development tool, so its 'versions' capability is meant for multiple source code trees, all in nonstandard places -- for example $HOME/version_1/install/proton   $HOME/version_1/install/dispatch,  $HOME/version_2/install/proton, $HOME/version_2/install/dispatch, and so on.

+  Of course you do not *need* multiple verions installed.
+You can have just one, but you will still need to define it as a version with a command like:

+  version_roots name latest dispatch /home/mick/latest/install/dispatch proton /home/mick/latest/install/proton

+  And if that's the only version you have, you can just forget about this feature.
+After you define that one, it will be used as the default for all routers.

 ###Starting Mercury

   The directory from which to run Mercury is also called mercury.
 So it's mercury/mercury.
 And the run-script that I use is 'r'.